 Exclusion Order.
-An order issued by the ICC pursuant to the ICC's Excluded Persons Policy (attached at Appendix 2 and as may be updated from time to time) which excludes a person from playing, coaching, officiating, attending or otherwise participating or being involved in any capacity in any Match or other kind of function, event or activity, team, franchise, competition or league that is authorised, organised, sanctioned, recognised or supported in any way by the ICC, a National Cricket Federation, or any member under the jurisdiction of a National Cricket Federation, or receive accreditation to provide media or other services at any official venue or Match.
+An order issued by the ICC pursuant to the ICC's Excluded Persons Policy (attached at Appendix 2 and as may be updated from time to time) or by a National Cricket

+Federation pursuant to any equivalent domestic policy adopted and enforced by the relevant National Cricket Federation provided that such policy contains provisions consistent with Appendix 2, which excludes a person from playing, coaching, officiating, attending or otherwise participating or being involved in any capacity in any Match or other kind of function, event or activity, team, franchise, competition or league that is authorised, organised, sanctioned, recognised or supported in any way by the ICC, a National Cricket Federation, or any member under the jurisdiction of a National Cricket Federation, or receive accreditation to provide media or other services at any official venue or Match.